IIoT: Smart manufacturing for efficiency and product safety

 How does the Industrial Internet of Things work?

 In the second step, machines automatically evaluate this data.
-This often takes place at a central location via analytics platforms.
+This often occurs at a central location through analytics platforms.
 These, in turn, provide feedback to the production systems, which are semi- or fully automated.
-This makes it possible to continuously monitor processes and optimize them without manual intervention.
+This enables continuous monitoring of processes and optimization without manual intervention.
 The prerequisite for this is a networked production chain – even across entire supply chains.
 This results in advantages such as increased energy efficiency, predictive maintenance, and more precise logistics.

 In addition, it is possible to create digital twins of production systems.
-These make it possible to optimize processes and test the effects of changes without real interventions.
+These enable the optimization of processes and testing of the effects of changes without actual interventions.

 Areas of application of IIoT

-The Industrial Internet of Things is widely used in industry – from semiconductor technology to automotive and biotechnology.
+The Industrial Internet of Things is widely utilized in various industries, ranging from semiconductor technology to automotive and biotechnology.
 Especially in the pharmaceutical industry, with its complex processes and high requirements, it offers many advantages.

 It supports GMP-compliant, networked production processes through improved monitoring and documentation.
-In addition, it enables continuous process monitoring in aseptic processes such as blow-fill-seal, thereby strengthening quality assurance.
-This allows highly automated production – with maximum product safety and increased efficiency.
+Additionally, it enables continuous process monitoring in aseptic processes, such as blow-fill-seal, thereby strengthening quality assurance.
+This allows highly automated production, ensuring maximum product safety and increased efficiency.

 IIoT also increases system availability through predictive maintenance.
 Manufacturers benefit from safe products, higher efficiency, lower production costs, and compliance with regulations.

-In other industries – chemicals, automotive, mechanical engineering, logistics, and energy supply – IIoT also brings automation, real-time tracking, optimized supply chains, and resource efficiency.
+In other industries, such as chemicals, automotive, mechanical engineering, logistics, and energy supply, IIoT also enables automation, real-time tracking, optimized supply chains, and enhanced resource efficiency.

 IoT & IIoT: related but different